 UCU industrial action FAQs

-The University of Worcester has received notification that members of the University and College Union (UCU) are to take industrial action at 150 universities across the country from next week.
+The University of Worcester has received notification that members of the University and College Union (UCU) are to take industrial action at 150 universities across the country.

 This page includes: